-Dishoom (Indian) – Kensington, LondonHALAL STATUS Halal lamb & chicken (HFA-sourced)
+Dishoom (Indian) – Kensington, LondonHALAL STATUS Halal lamb & chicken (HFA-sourced) • Alcohol served • Pork on the breakfast menu only

 From the inside, however, this particular place, which only opened last month in December, is more reminiscent of the funky Bombay jazz clubs that sprung up during the 1930s thanks to the introduction of the European movement affectionately known as Art Deco.